decorator-factory/lanim/mkdocs/docs/tutorial/coordinates/index.md

 ??? quote All the code so far

     ```py
-    from lanim.anim import Animation, seq_a, const_a
+    from lanim.core import Animation, seq_a, const_a
-    from lanim.pil_types import Align, Group, Latex, Rect, Triangle
+    from lanim.pil import Align, Group, Latex, Rect, Triangle
     from lanim.easings import in_out